 Have you ever made cookies, chocolate chip or otherwise, with a package of instant pudding mixed in?
 If you haven’t, then you are really missing out in the cookie department!
 The pudding mix makes the cookies rise, gives them an extra bit of sweetness and they turn out so so soft and chewy.
 It’s the perfect cookie in my opinion.

-My husband isn’t a sweets guy.
+My husband isn’t a big sweets guy.
 He will eat dessert on special occasions, but in general he can take them or leave them.
 So when I bake, I’m usually the one who eats the majority of whatever it is I make, and that has been especially true since we started the keto diet last April.
-He might try what I make, like these Keto Cream Cheese Brownies, but I’m the one who ends up finishing up the pan.
+He might try what I make, like my favorite Keto Cream Cheese Brownies, but I’m the one who ends up finishing up the pan.

-However, he paid me the biggest compliment on my latest batch of these low carb pudding cookies by telling me that they were “amazing”.
+However, he paid me the biggest compliment on my latest batch of low carb pudding cookies by telling me that they were “amazing”.
 Amazing folks!
 I told him I was going to quote him in my post, and quote him I did!
 He’s a man of few words, but I think I’ll keep him.

 Here’s a fun tip too when it comes to storing these low carb pudding cookies (and really any other cookie).
 After you’ve eaten your share and then some, store the leftover cookies in a freezer bag in the freezer.
 Not only are you less tempted to keep eating them (because out of sight out of mind), the cookies are EVEN BETTER slightly frozen.
 Please tell me we aren’t the only weird ones who enjoy frozen cookies?